JetBrains/intellij-sdk-docs/topics/reference_guide/custom_language_support/language_injection.md

 - For simple cases, the bundled [IntelliLang plugin](https://plugins.jetbrains.com/plugin/1105-intellilang) can handle injections, and plugin authors need to provide a configuration with patterns that specify the context where languages should be injected.
   IntelliLang can also be extended to support unknown custom languages.
-- Implementing the `com.intellij.languageInjectionContributor` EP provides a high-level API for the injection of other languages.
+- Implementing the `com.intellij.languageInjectionContributor` extension point (EP) provides a high-level API for the injection of other languages.
   For more control over how a language is injected, plugin authors use the `com.intellij.languageInjectionPerformer` EP.
 - Implementing the `com.intellij.multiHostInjector` EP gives plugin authors the most control over where and how language injection will take place.